-In [Beall et al., 2018, p.
-76] is the following text:
+In (Beall et al. 2018: 76) is the following text:

 But on the properties of truth itself, KF also has some features some have found undesirable.
-One example (discussed at length in Horsten 2011) is that KF $\vdash \lambda \land \neg T\lambda$ .
+One example (discussed at length in Horsten 2011) is that KF $\vdash \lambda \land \neg T\lambda$.
 Unlike FS, KF gives us a verdict on Liars.
-But it seems to then deny its own accuracy, as it first proves $\lambda$ , and then denies its truth.
+But it seems to then deny its own accuracy, as it first proves λ , and then denies its truth.
 This makes the truth predicate of KF awkward in some important ways.

-Both quoted texts repeat KF's critique dating back to Reinhardt [Reinhardt, 1986], that axiomatic KF theory without additional restrictions is not an acceptable theory of truth.
+Both quoted texts repeat KF's critique dating back to Reinhardt (Reinhardt 1986), that axiomatic KF theory without additional restrictions is not an acceptable theory of truth.
 This means that its models, the classical semantic closures of the fixed points of SK3, are not acceptable solutions to the concept of truth.
 The reason is that the theory proves both The Strengthened Liar and that The Strengthened Liar is not true.
 The error in this reasoning stems from the indistinguishability of the primary (fixed point) and the final (classical semantic closure of the fixed point) semantics.
+KF has the role of axiomatically organising the final semantics, and what KF deduces are the true statements of the final semantics about the truth values of the primary semantics.
 We have already seen that The Strengthened Liar SL is true in the final semantics.
-Since KF axioms are valid in the final semantics, that $KF \vdash \overline{SL}$ is not awkward but testifies to the strength of KF in the description of the fixed points.
+Since KF axioms are valid in the final semantics, that $KF \vdash SL$ is not awkward but testifies to the strength of KF in the description of the fixed points.
 Furthermore, since SL is true in the final semantics, it means that it is not true in the primary semantics.
 So, that $KF \vdash \neg T(\overline{SL})$ is also not awkward but testifies to the strength of KF.
-These claims (in fact one claim) are not contradictory, because different concepts of truth are involved.
+These claims (in fact one claim KF \vdash SL $\land \neg T(\overline{SL})$) are not contradictory, because different concepts of truth are involved.